 This problem suddenly appears, but you might hear a clunking sound before its onset.
 This is due to the track bar becoming loose, ultimately resulting in your car’s steering and suspension system giving in.

 The death wobble has several potential causes – from a rusted track bar to worn-out ball joints, many components in your car can cause or contribute to a death wobble.
-However, the malfunctioning part typically belongs to the suspension or the steering system of your RAM.
+However, the malfunctioning part typically belongs to the suspension or the steering system of your RAM and it’s not just big trucks that suffer from suspension problems.

 If you have a lifted RAM 2500/3500 or if your RAM has a large wheel, the chances of you experiencing a death wobble can significantly increase.
 Most truck owners have reported experiencing this difficulty while driving on highways at high speeds or when they’re on a bumpy road.